Start9Labs/synapse-startos/instructions.md

   Element, these keys are purged from memory.
 Meaning, if you log out of all your Element client apps, you will lose your keys and be unable to decrypt your own message history!</p>
 <p><u>Message History</u>: Additionally, your entire (encrypted) message history is stored on your personal
-  Synapse server, which is running on your physical Embassy device.
-So there are two, separate types of backups that are needed: (1) the encryption keys on your device and (2) the message history on your Embassy.</p>
+  Synapse server, which is running on your physical Start9 server.
+So there are two, separate types of backups that are needed: (1) the encryption keys on your device and (2) the message history on your Start9 server.</p>
 <ul>
   <li>
     <h4>Backing up encryption keys</h4>